DxNext/2016-Oct-L2/Linux/Module1-SetUpLinuxVM/01-key-generation-bash.md

 [This is an example of how and your pub key should look like:] ssh-rsa 123456789/dTc6wJT+YCOUiLLS6F7Ge4WlCgmH7fW7UIUJpFcXwDv1bWVMQ3chBFFELWEhEjCqX7HAVoSjEF8oAwM0Ik5p6y66J420eeOGBLHkyV+nBiV0F5WVRKFS5Az1rZy8x/1usbMms/skMnS5Int9QcGIIA9g7Ws9xg28/2XA5IUPUZ0kIKbuSv7bAIqrHaH7WXzUeLeOjUIeW34d9WO52kNqiITjyW1D7kThXKtgS9Y5TEie5MuP8plzz+mBID59EFmdEhBK7QquuT6axXXXXXXXXXXXXXZ1rvoysOHxhDvzVWRuc623pV8PPjiBHiu1Y1T mymail@brus.ml
 ```
+Note: Where "code" is, use your prefered text editor such as nano, vi, vim, emacs, etc. Also, copy the entire key to your keyboard for use in the vm creation process.
+This key should include "ssh-rsa" and the email address provided.
+It is strongly recommended that you DO NOT paste this to a notepad file.

 ## Following step